 This charged relationship with place was heightened, in the sculpture’s debut presentation in Sydney, by its physical location within the NSW Gallery, in front of windows overlooking the harbour that Cook sailed past in 1770.
 The result is a monument of a very contemporary kind – not a full stop marking the end of a story but a question mark inviting response and reflection.

-This challenge is kindly hosted by Sally Kelly over at Ruined for Life: Phoenix Edition.
+This challenge is kindly hosted by Susan Kelly over at Ruined for Life: Phoenix Edition.